pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

      - username: "owlcat"
 ```

-A [TeamMembership in GitHub](https://www.pulumi.com/registry/packages/github/api-docs/teammembership/) is a cross reference between a Team and a User.
+A [`TeamMembership` in GitHub](https://www.pulumi.com/registry/packages/github/api-docs/teammembership/) is a cross reference between a `Team` and a `User`.
 Fortunately these do not need to be explicitly imported, as they are merely establishing relationships between GitHub Users and Teams.
-We can add TeamMembers to the stack with a Members struct and a new  Members[] field on the model and an extra function.
-Again, Pulumi lets us use the promised output of the Team ID to set the TeamId field in the TeamMembership:
+We can add `TeamMemberships` to the stack with a `Members` struct, a new `Members[]` field on the `Team` struct, and an extra function.
+Again, Pulumi lets us use the promised output of the team ID to set the `TeamId` field in the `TeamMembership`:

 ```go
 type Team struct {